Vivek9Chavan/RECIL/README.md

-# RECIL
+Towards Realistic Evaluation of Industrial Continual Learning Scenarios with an Emphasis on Energy Consumption and Computational Footprint

-## Real World Scenarios and Energy Efficiency Considerations for Class Incremental Learning
+## RECIL: Real World Scenarios and Energy Efficiency Considerations for Class Incremental Learning

 # InVar-100 Dataset